emmaewade/pangenome-workflow/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥7.25.0-brightgreen.svg)](https://snakemake.github.io)

 ## Environment Setup
-Snakemake is best installed via the [Mamba package manager] (https://github.com/mamba-org/mamba) (a drop-in replacement for conda).
-If you have neither Conda nor Mamba, it can be installed via [Mambaforge] (https://github.com/conda-forge/miniforge#mambaforge).
-For other options see [here] (https://github.com/mamba-org/mamba).
+Snakemake is best installed via the [Mamba package manager](https://github.com/mamba-org/mamba) (a drop-in replacement for conda).
+If you have neither Conda nor Mamba, it can be installed via [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+For other options see [here](https://github.com/mamba-org/mamba).

 Given that Mamba is installed, run the following command to make a conda environment including snakemake, singularity, and (if available) GNU parallel.